19th Century Style Bridge Pins

 The bone pins have abalone dots, while the ebony ones have the classic "French eye" inlay of abalone surrounded by ring of white mother-of pearl.

-The large end diameter of each pin is approximately 0.21" and they have a five degree taper.
+The large end diameter of each pin is approximately 0.21" under the head, and they have a five degree taper.
 I make these from time to time by hand, and just like original pins of the period they may require individual fitting to antique guitar bridges.

 Priced in sets of six, and supply is necessarily very limited.

-As of today, November 24, there are two sets of ebony left, and half a dozen sets of bone.
-If the choice isn't available above, that means they're sold out, and I'll be trying to get some more made. . .
+As of today, 4/24/20, there are no sets of ebony left, and 5 sets of bone.
+If the choice isn't available above, that means they're sold out, and I'll be trying to get some more made (eventually).

 And, a bit more about the bone pins: